An explanation of Mondrian's oeuvre by Michael Sciam

 The controversial and virtually infinite space of the lines is transformed into a finite and more lasting space with the unitary plane.

-It would, however, be a mistake to see this as calm in the sense of a total absence of inner tension.
+It would, however, be a mistake to see this as a permanent situation.
 The unitary plane should rather be seen as a temporary balanced synthesis which, like the square of Pier and Ocean 5 reopens to the manifold space around, as we shall now see in diagram F.

 Plane 2 is the same size as plane 1 but consists solely of red and gray rather than the three primary colors.
-Moreover the horizontal line running suddenly through the vertical plane tends visually to disrupt the previously attained balanced interpenetration of horizontal and vertical (1):
+Moreover the horizontal line running suddenly through the vertical plane tends visually to disrupt the previously attained balanced interpenetration of horizontal and vertical achieved in plane 1:

 Broadway Boogie Woogie, Diagram F